bs7280/Alfred-Note-Capture/README.md

 An [Alfred](https://www.alfredapp.com/) workflow for capturing ideas, notes, links, todos, and even browser tabs directly to your notes without context switching.

 ## Setup
+Shimmering obsidian required to use the search notes command - `f <query>`

 Workflow configuration:
 1. Set all variables
     - vault path